John Dolbeer: Family

 In 1872, late in life, he married Harriet Schander, and in 1873 his son, Chase Dolbeer was born.
 He established his home on Lombard Street in San Francisco.
 Four years later, in 1877, the Dolbeers had their daughter, Bertha.
 Business continued to thrive, despite early lumber mill fires.
 It was about the time of the second fire that the personal life of Jonathan Dolbeer turned tragic.
 In 1879, Harriet committed suicide and was called by the San Francisco Call "a suffering invalid", and in 1886 his son Chase was thrown from a wagon and died at the age of 13.
 His family endured yet a final tragedy after his death when on July 9, 1904, his daughter Bertha committed suicide at the Waldorf Astoria in New York City, putting the battle for the estate in the California Courts through 1908.

 Estate

 John Dolbeer died in San Francisco from a heart ailment on August 17, 1902.
-He was laid to rest in Cypress Lawn Memorial Park, Colma, San Mateo County, California.
 The bulk of his estate went to his lone surviving daughter Bertha, and was worth nearly one million dollars.
 Additional sums were given to several charities, and relatives in Epsom, including his niece Ellen Dolbeer Hall (daughter of his brother Calvin) and her husband, Charles Sumner Hall.
 There is now a prestigious scholarship awarded at the University of California, Berkeley in his name and honor.